-Ambassadors program for peace reaches record high participation
+Ambassadors programme for peace reaches record high participation

 More people are joining the paradigm shifting movement working to change the way the world interacts with, and understands peace.